ETCLabs/sACN/docs/pages/using_source.md

 A source must first be created before it can be used to transmit sACN data.
 Each source has a name and a CID.
 These are specified in the source's configuration structure, along with other optional settings.
 Once the source's configuration is initialized, it can simply be passed into the source Create/Startup function.
-In this function, you can also specify specific network interfaces for the source to use.
-You can also indicate that all network interfaces should be used.
 If the source Create/Startup function succeeds, that source's functionality will become available.
 In C, this is accessed with a source handle, whereas in C++ it's accessed through a Source object.
-A source can later be destroyed using the source Destroy/Shutdown function.
+A source can later be destroyed using the source Destroy Shutdown function.

 <!-- CODE_BLOCK_START -->
 ```c